zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Ethereum-Development-Tutorial.rst

 2. **Contract**: an account that has its own code, and is controlled by code.

-By default, the Ethereum execution environment is lifeless; nothing happens and the state of every account remains the same.
-However, any user can trigger an action by sending a transaction from an externally owned account, setting Ethereum's wheels in motion.
+By default, the Expanse execution environment is lifeless; nothing happens and the state of every account remains the same.
+However, any user can trigger an action by sending a transaction from an externally owned account, setting Expanse's wheels in motion.
 If the destination of the transaction is another EOA, then the transaction may transfer some ether but otherwise does nothing.
 However, if the destination is a contract, then the contract in turn activates, and automatically runs